changlade/POS_Danone_App/README_DATABRICKS.md

 # Danone POS Analytics - Databricks Apps

-A React-based application for visualizing Danone's Point of Sales (POS) data across Europe, optimized for deployment on Databricks Apps platform.
+A comprehensive enterprise analytics platform for visualizing Danone's Point of Sales (POS) data across Europe with AI-powered insights, optimized for deployment on Databricks Apps platform with Claude 3.7 Sonnet integration.

 ## 🏗️ Architecture